-Live-cell imaging can be performed with cultured cell lines such as HEK cells and HeLa cells, primary cell cultures such as skin cells, or slice preparations such as brain slices.
+Live-cell imaging can be performed with cultured cell lines such as HEK cells and HeLa cells, primary cell cultures such as skin cells.
+You can even image brain slices, using a suitable brain imaging microscope.
 Growth media or saline-based media formulations such as DMEM, RPMI, and Leibovitz L-15 are widely used in live-cell imaging experiments.
 The growth media solutions are formulated to support growth without components that affect background fluorescence.
 On the other hand, saline formulations contribute to buffering and optical clarity, but cannot be used in long-term studies that demand high metabolic activity.
 Thus, proper functioning cells are important to study active biological processes during microscopy.
 But many cells cannot adapt deviations from their optimal growth environments including pH, buffering capacity, temperature, O2 concentration, and osmolarity.

 This article will cover the maintenance of native state within cells in a live-cell imaging experiment.